 For the ministry portion of the MDiv and MACM programs, students must have a ministry internship placement.

-Northern Seminary uses an online platform called Pathwright for some of the Supervised Ministry courses.
+Northern Seminary uses an online platform called Pathwright for most of the Supervised Ministry courses.
 To learn more, see our page on Pathwright — Supervised Ministry Online.

-The Supervised Ministry Office also assists students with finding placements.
-Check out the current ministry opportunities page for current job postings and contact information for posting an opportunity through the Supervised Ministry Office.
+The Supervised Ministry Office can also assist students with finding placements.
+Check out the current ministry opportunities page for current job postings and contact information for posting an opportunity at SupervisedMinistry@seminary.edu.

 In the MDiv program, twelve mentored ministry modules are required, in which an internship under a ministry mentor is combined with self-study learning with a faculty mentor.
 Eight of these are required for the MACM programs.
 The twelve areas are:

 |SM||308||Christian/Pastoral Leadership 2: Projects|